 The day will be assigned to you in the drawing—that is why you should specify the dates in your order of preference when applying (see the application guidelines above).

 The military distributes all available passes for Military Appreciation Day.
 In years past, each unit was allotted a certain number of tickets and it is the unit's responsibility to distribute them to the final users.
 A Military Appreciation Day pass will work essentially the same as a general road lottery pass, where a vehicle of people (family, friends etc) can all accompany the pass-holder.

-The drawing is held by July 15.
+The drawing is conducted about one week after the application period closes.
 All applicants will be notified by email of whether or not they were drawn.
 You can also log into your rec.gov account to determine whether or not you won.
 Please note, some email services filter messages from rec.gov as spam; if you feel like you are missing your notification, check your trash or spam folder.

 The Denali Park Road beyond Teklanika Campground narrows significantly.
 Therefore, vehicles traveling the Denali Park Road during Road Lottery must be within the following maximum dimensions: 22' long x 8' wide x 12' high.
 This is inclusive of side mirrors and bumpers, and is strictly enforced at the Savage River Checkstation (mile 15).

 Oversize traffic (i.e., RVs larger than those dimensions) is only let through Savage River if it's bound for Teklanika Campground, and those Tek Campers must have their campground permit in hand.